 One of our favorite aspects of foreign travel is digging into the local cuisine of our destination.
 You can’t really understand a place or its culture if you don’t understand its food.
 We’d been to the Andes before (visiting neighboring Peru), so we thought we knew what we’d find in the food in Ecuador.
 We were wrong.
 Ecuadorian cuisine is similar to its neighbor but also unique, integrating local ingredients, while reflecting cultural differences.
-Here are our 10 favorite Ecuadorian food dishes from our two-week itinerary!
+Here are our some of our favorite Ecuadorian food dishes and a couple of drinks from our two-week itinerary.

 Traditional Ecuadorian Food

 The bolon de verde or “The Ball” is a national dish of Ecuador.
 This baseball- or grapefruit-sized ball is absolutely delicious.
 Green plantains are mashed and made into ball around a filling of meat (usually pork) or sometimes cheese.
 The whole ball of goodness is then pan fried and served hot.

 Traditionally, bolon de verde is served as part of an Ecuadorian breakfast or a late brunch.
 The bolon is very filling and helps workers get through their day.
 And it tastes amazing!

 Travelers to the Andes Mountains have all heard tales of local residents eating cuy (or, as we know it, guinea pig).
 Cuy is an indigenous food source and common to the diet in Ecuador, dating back to the times before domestic animals (namely cattle) were introduced by the Spanish.